rushikesh746/Breast-Cancer-Detection-Using-SVM-and-KNN/README.md

-# Machine-Learning
-Machine Learning Projects

-1)  Breast Cancer Detection Using SVM and KNN
+  Breast Cancer Detection Using SVM and KNN

     Dataset : Breast Cancer Wisconsin on the UCI Respository.